Skip to content

 FlagTypeDefaultDescription

-Show current authentication state: user ID, relay URL, and hostname.
+Show current authentication state: user ID, relay URL, hostname, and per-device token info.

 Terminal window